Widdershin/programmers-oath/README.md

 I will consider the possible consequences of my code and actions.
 I will respect the difficulties of both social and technical problems.

-I will be dilligent and take pride in my work.
+I will be diligent and take pride in my work.
 I will practice pragmatism above idealism.

 I will recognize that I can and will be wrong, sometimes.
 I will keep an open mind, and listen to others carefully and with respect.